 In recent years, Pioneers missionaries have served in areas devastated by earthquakes, tsunamis, war, political unrest and other challenging crises.
 In each of these situations, we work both to mitigate unnecessary risk, as well as to support them as they share the gospel and offer care to those in need.
 Like other crises, COVID-19 provides an opportunity for Pioneers workers to be “salt and light” in the communities in which God has placed them.
 We look forward to hearing—and sharing—testimonies of His grace in the midst of uncertainty.

 2. Are missionaries being stranded on the field due to the State Department’s recommendation that U.S. travelers abroad return home?

-The State Department recommendations are written largely for people visiting other countries from the U.S. Since Pioneers missionaries are not “visitors” but long-term residents of their host countries, this recommendation does not apply to them in the same way.
-However, the State Department guideline that “U.S. citizens who live abroad should avoid all international travel” is being taken into strong consideration of any travel plans for those planning to leave for the field.
+The State Department recommendations are written largely for people visiting other countries from the U.S. Since Pioneers missionaries are not visitors but long-term residents of their host countries, this recommendation does not apply to them in the same way.
+However, the State Department guideline that “U.S. citizens who live abroad should avoid all international travel or remain abroad for an indefinite amount of time” is being taken into strong consideration of any travel plans for those planning to leave for the field.

 3. Are Pioneers missionaries coming home from the field?